gregwchase/eyenet/README.md

 five categories to predict against, the plot below shows the severe class imbalance in the original dataset.

 ![EDA - Class Imbalance](images/eda/Retinopathy_vs_Frequency_All.png)

+Of the original training data, 25,810 images are classified as not having retinopathy, while 9,316 are classified as having retinopathy.

 Due to the class imbalance, steps were taken in preprocessing in order to rectify the imbalance, and when training the model.